cedric-anne/glpi-docker-dev/readme.md

 SMTP server will be reachable by your GLPI applicating using the `mail` host on port `1025`.

-The PHP `mail` function is configured to send messages to a `ssmtp` instance which will forward them to `MailHog`.

 ## SMTP (namshi/smtp)
 A SMTP server that can be used for the `release mail` function of `MailHog`.